SALES: 1-877-978-7246 | SUPPORT: 1-855-481-5553

 Further Reading

-You can learn more about the 2006 MINER act on the U.S. Department of Labor MSHA page.
-More information about interagency collaboration and oversight among MSHA, the U.S. Department of Labor, and the Occupational Safety and Health Administration (OSHA) can be found in the 1979 agreement document.
+You can learn more about the 2006 MINER Act on the U.S. Department of Labor MSHA page.
+More information about interagency collaboration and oversight between MSHA, the U.S. Department of Labor, and the Occupational Safety and Health Administration (OSHA) can be found in the 1979 agreement document.

 Recent mining statistics, respirable dust rule implementation and hazardous condition reporting guidelines can also be found on MSHA's main page.
 Hazardous conditions at a mine can be reported to MSHA anonymously by calling 1-800-746-1553 or submitting an online form.